nfqde/nfq-react-grid/README.md

 </Container>
 ```

 An offset with an single number defines the offset for all screens.
 Because all screen sizes can have an different number of columns the offset will get calculated on xs basis.
 So if you have 4 columns on xs and an offset of 2 all screensizes will render the column with 50% width.

 If you define an object you can set the offset for every screen size.
 And so all offsets will calculated for the specific screen sizes.
 So if you want an offset of one column for all screens you can define an offset of
 {xs: 1} because we render mobile first all other screens will calculate the offset with 1 column and use its own max columns.

-### Order usage:
+### Order usage

 ```javascript
 <Container>
     <Row order={{xs: 1, lg: 2}}>